What does the fourth generation of the JBL Charge wireless speaker bring? Read our test …

-- Wirelessly connect up to 2 smartphones or tablets to the speaker and take...
+- WIRELESS BLUETOOTH STREAMING: Wirelessly connect up to 2 smartphones or...

-- Take charge 4 to the beach or the pool without worrying about spills or...
+- IPX7 WATERPROOF: Take Charge 4 to the beach or the pool without worrying...

-- Amplify your listening experience to epic levels and rock the party...
+- JBLCONNECT plus Amplify your listening experience to epic levels and rock...

 If you liked this article, please rate below.